qiyanjun/2020f-UVA-CS-MachineLearningDeep/About.md

 + Required courses as prerequisites: Calculus, Matrix algebra,  Probability and  Algorithm.
 Statistics is recommended.

-+ If you are unsure if your math background, please check out the following two review slides I made:
++ If you are unsure of your math background, please check out the following two review lectures I made:

   - [Basic prerequisite on Algebra and Calculus](https://qiyanjun.github.io/2020f-UVA-CS-MachineLearningDeep//contents/S1-L01-Basics/)
   - [Basic prerequisite on probability](https://qiyanjun.github.io/2020f-UVA-CS-MachineLearningDeep//Lectures/S2-ProbReview.pdf)